Date/Time and Location

 -

 Every fall, Jews around the world celebrate the festival of the Sukkot by constructing a temporary dwelling called a sukkah.
 Beginning five days after Yom Kippur, Sukkot is named after the booths or huts (sukkot in Hebrew) in which Jews are supposed to dwell in during this week-long celebration.
 The holiday commemorates the forty-year period during which the children of Israel were wandering in the desert, living in temporary shelters.
 Sukkot is also a harvest festival, one of the three Pilgrim Festivals of the Hebrew Bible.
-The first day of Sukkot is Sunday, Oct.
-9, 2022.
 No work is permitted on the first and second days of the holiday.